Clearinghouse DOT Basics

 Since Clearinghouse information is highly sensitive, access to the database is limited to those involved in the DOT drug and alcohol testing process.
 These parties include:

-It is mandatory for these stakeholders to use the Clearinghouse in order to ensure the safety of all road users.
+These stakeholders must use the Clearinghouse in order to ensure the safety of all road users.
 All data stored in the Clearinghouse will be verified for accuracy by DOT-regulated organizations before being added to official government records.

 How Do You Register a TPA in the DOT Clearinghouse?

-The first step to registering a Third Party Administrator (TPA) in the DOT Clearinghouse is to create a FMCSA Portal account.
+The first step to registering a Third Party Administrator (TPA) in the DOT Clearinghouse is to create a MC Authority Number versus USDOT Registration Difference.
 This can be done on the official FMCSA website by clicking on "Create Portal Account" and filling out the required information.

 Once your account has been created, you can log into it and click on the "DOT/FMCSA Forms Portal" tab located on the left side of the page.
 On this page, you will see several options related to registration.
 One of them is labeled "Clearinghouse Registration."
 Clicking on this option will take you to a form which must be filled out in order for your TPA application to be processed.